You can avoid fraud if you know how to detect it. There are several different types of card fraud to avoid:

 - It is important to keep your personal details up-to-date.
 If you move or your personal details change, please let us know so that we can update our records.
 We will contact you as soon as possible if we suspect fraudulent activity.
 Also, remember to stop or divert your mail when you are away from home for an extended period of time.

-- Legitimate emails from MBNA will always address you using your title and surname and will contain the last 4 digits of your credit card account number.
+- Fraud Alert emails from MBNA will always address you by your first and last name, and will contain the last 4 digits of your credit card number.
 This will help you verify that the email originated from a trusted source.
 We will always require you to log in to our secure Online Banking service in order to share personal information, if required.
 We will never ask for your credit card account number or any other personal information to be sent to us via email.

 - If we contact you by phone, we will always ask you to confirm your identity with information we have on file.
 If you are concerned that the caller may not be an MBNA agent, then we invite you to call the toll-free number on the back of your card for greater peace of mind.